G-NT3806KSJP

 On the line

 This essay is developed from the written score for a lecture by the same title delivered over Zoom in December, 2023.
 The images included were projected during the lecture, though not all images that appeared during the lecture appear in this publication of it.
 All uncited images are my own.
+You may find that what follows looks best when viewed using a laptop/desktop browser.

 1. I am here this evening to talk with you about the line, and on the line.